Essex County Massachusetts assistance programs.

 Get access to assistance for basic resources such as clothing, shelter, food, income and health and medical care.
 The non-profit community action agency provides clothing, food, and information of Massachusetts and federal government program and advocacy for tenants.
 Counselors will offer services to clients requesting assistance with utility companies to maintain services.
 Administers EFSP funds, Gazette Santa (holiday program), and Coats for Kids in the wintertime.

-Other resources and services offered by Community Action Inc. to qualified people include: Access to Free Food Pantries, Housing Search and Information, Winter Clothing Donation Programs, Housing and Foreclosure Counseling, or emergency Rent Payment Assistance.
-Or try the non-profit for free General Clothing, Individual Advocacy, Landlord/Tenant Assistance, Eviction Prevention, Holiday Gifts/Toys, and Heating Aid.
+Other resources and services offered by Community Action Inc. to qualified people include: Access to Free Food Pantries as well as Housing Search and Information.
+Community Action also as Winter Clothing Programs as well as Free Housing and Foreclosure Counseling, or emergency Rent Payment Assistance.
+Or try the non-profit for free General Clothing, Individual Advocacy, Landlord/Tenant Assistance, Eviction Prevention, Holiday Gifts/Toys, and Grants for Heating Bills.
 Offices are in Haverhill and throughout Essex County, and they also support the city of Lynn.
 Dial (978) 373-1971.

 An option known as the Housing Assistance Program (HAP) helps people who are facing an eviction or foreclosure.
 They offer counseling, information on government programs, and grant programs.
 Learn more on Massachusetts foreclosure programs.
 (978) 531 - 0767

 Multiple offices are around the county, including in Salem and Lawrence.
 The Salvation Army provides services to working poor and low income that include utility, heating bill assistance, access to free food from local pantries, or rent and housing payment assistance.
 There are also free school supplies, Christmas baskets and meals, prescription expense assistance, and Thanksgiving baskets in Essex County.
 Learn more on prescription medication programs.
 Call (413) 442 - 0624.

 Several other services are offered by the Salvation Army to Essex County families.
 They revolve around guidance and case management.
 The working poor, senior citizens, and low income can receive information on self-sufficiency type services, which can include job training, applications for government benefits, and support in overcoming a financial hardship.
 Read Salvation Army assistance Essex County.